 FIGURE 1.
-Sensitivity and linearity of intensified CCD to detect CL from F-FDG.
+Sensitivity and linearity of intensified CCD to detect CL from 18F-FDG.
 (A) CL imaging of multiwell plate with activity at 1 and 0.1 MBq/mL.
-(B) Linearity analysis of background-subtracted and decay-corrected region of interest of CL photon flux from wells using intensified CCD with settings optimized for the activity concentrations.
+(B) Linearity analysis of background-subtracted and decay-corrected region of interest of CL photon flux from wells using intensified CCD.